 “Basically, menopause is when people stop having a period for a year, and perimenopause is when you don’t have regular ovulation anymore,” explains Walter Evans, M.D., OB/GYN and physician on the medical staff at Texas Health Presbyterian Hospital Dallas.

 “As hormones fluctuate and change, women can experience hot flashes and even depression,” he continues.
 “Some women have severe symptoms, and some cruise through perimenopause and menopause with no problems at all.”

 The average age of menopause is 51 years, although the age range can vary between approximately 45 and 55 years.

-As you head into menopause, you may experience a range of symptoms, including hot flashes, night sweats, sleep disruptions, vaginal dryness and depression.
+As they head into menopause, some women will experience a gamut of symptoms, including hot flashes, night sweats, sleep disruptions, vaginal dryness and depression.

-“BioTE can help with decreased libido and energy,” Evans says.
+“BioTE can help with decreased libido and energy,” Evans said.

-Low-dose oral contraceptives can help perimenopausal women regulate their periods as well, he says.
+Low-dose oral contraceptives can help perimenopausal women regulate their periods as well, he said.

 Evans says that many women are aware that, for a time, estrogen supplements were considered worrisome because of links to cancer, heart attack and stroke.
 But he says that newer research reveals that working with your doctor early can not only reduce the risk of those potential side effects but also provide relief for symptoms.